 While on Tour

-The information below applies in general to Vantage cruises.
+The information below applies in general to Vantage expedition cruises and small ship ocean cruises.

-Prior to arriving at most ports, your Vantage Expedition Leader will conduct an informative
+Prior to arriving at most ports, your Vantage Cruise Director will conduct an informative

 briefing concerning the daily schedule, local customs, and the included features